 Our rental house was sold, and we had to move again—this time to a postage-stamp-sized cottage in the middle of a garden.
 “Vivaldi” went underground again.

 And then somewhere I read or heard a tidbit of history that lodged in my mind.
 One of the Italian composers whose name began with a V (I thought at first it was Verdi) was also a priest who taught in an all-girl orphanage.

-So many miscellaneous facts we hear are like fireflies that glimmer and beckon and then disappear.
+So many miscellaneous factoids are like fireflies that glimmer and beckon and then disappear.
 But, for whatever reason, this sparkly nugget stayed with me.
 I found myself at dinner with a gentleman who was an expert in the history of the lute.
 “Oh, it wasn’t Verdi!” he told me, when I thought I’d tap into his musical expertise.
 “It’s Vivaldi you’re thinking of—Antonio Vivaldi, the Red Priest of Venice.”

 I went to the library and checked out all the books I could find on Vivaldi.
 Coincidentally, I’d already started studying Italian, which helped me when I went to the more specialized music library on the Berkeley campus of the University of California.
 From the sketchy information I was able to find about the Ospedale della Pietà, the institution where Vivaldi taught, I started writing a story.
 At its center was a foundling adolescent girl I called Pellegrina.
 She was a violinist, and one of the maestro’s favorites.
 She was telling her story through letters written to a mother she didn’t even know existed.

 My own mother passed away, and I used every penny of the money she left me to put a down-payment on a house.
 I was sick of being kicked out of houses.
 It’s a horrible feeling not to have a place you can call your own, especially if you’re a mom or a dad.
 I will never forget what that felt like.